All tickets for this event are now SOLD.

 Tickets £100 per person

+On your arrival you can walk across the sweaping lawns which you may recognise from the opening titles of Downton Abbey.
 Guests will be welcomed into The Saloon at the very heart of the Castle, to enjoy a champagne and canapé reception.
-The Library, The Drawing Room, The Music Room and The Smoking Room will also be open for guests to enjoy.
+You are invited to view the main staterooms and bedrooms as featured in the television series.
+This includes, the Library, Drawing Room, Music Room and the Smoking Room.
 Highclere guides will be on hand in the Main State Rooms to answer any questions regarding the history of the building, artwork, furniture and even the filming of Downton Abbey!
 Guests will also have an opportunity to visit The Egyptian Exhibition, which is housed in the Castle cellars.
 The exhibition tells the story of the discovery of Tutankhamun by the 5th Earl of Carnarvon and Howard Carter.

-At Southampton, the Rheumatology team looks after many types of disease one of which is Lupus disease.
-Lupus can be a very serious disease and children often present very ill.
-The disease affects their skin, joints and can also affect major organs.
-They often present very fatigued, pale, swollen joints and have a rash on their body and face.
-The disease involves various treatments to maintain long term control and children can have a flare of their disease at any time.
-Precautions for their future are obviously taken and changes to their lifestyle needs to be made.
-Despite this, these children are often very brave and manage their disease well to enable them to live a normal life.
-Southampton Rheumatology Department support these children through diagnosis, treatment and ongoing flares.
+The Southampton Rheumatology Team care for those suffering with a range of illnesses, one of which is Lupus disease.
+Lupus can be a very serious disease affecting the skin, joints and major organs.
+They often show symptoms of fatigue, swollen joints and display rashes on their body and face.
+The disease involves various treatments to maintain long term control and children can have a flare up of these symptoms at any time.
+Despite this, these children are often very brave and manage their disease well, enabling them to live a normal life.
+Southampton Rheumatology Department supports these children through diagnosis, treatment and any ongoing challenges.

 LUPUS UK is the only national registered charity supporting people with Lupus and assisting those approaching diagnosis.
 The charities priorities are:

 - To help the lupus patient who may feel alone and isolated